TheBigBookMan/grad-dip/Databases/Reading/Fundamentals of Database Systems by Elmasri-Navathe.md

 	 - **index**- putting an index or key term on data to allow for quicker organisation and finding
  - **Representational/implementation data models**- a mix of inbetween, where easily understood by end users but not too far from being computer specialist.
 	 - *Relational data model*- most commonly used in DBMSs- sometimes called record-based models
+	 - Will usually have explicit names for attributes and fields as well as data types
  - **Self-describing data models**- data that is stored in the database and has a key-value pairs that have a description of the data within the data themselves- *descriptive*

 ## Schemas, Instances and Database state